Archisman-Mridha/cyfrin-web3/README.md

     > The combination of onchain decentralized logic and offchain oracles gives rise to `hybrid smart contracts`.

++ *`EIP and ERC`* - EIP stands for **Ethereum Improvement Protocol** and represents a proposal which can enhance the behaviour of the Ethereum blockchain.
+Once an EIP gets enough attention, it is standardized by creating an ERC.
+ERC stands for *`Ethereum Request for Comments`*.
+One such ERC is **ERC-20**.
+ERC-20 speaks about how tokens should be created using smart contracts.

+## Tutorials

++ Creating our own ERC20 token using hardhat - *./erc20*.

 ## How the blockchain works

 The fundamental unit of the blockchain is a block.
 This is a structure of a block -